battila7/risotto/README.md

 ### Should I use Risotto?

 Definitely, but just for experimenting because Risotto but does not have a stable release yet.
 Check back regularly for updates!

+### How to use Risotto?

+While the Wiki and the Javadoc is being updated, please take a look at the [Hello Risotto](https://github.com/battila7/hello-risotto) example project.